Stanley's Lemma and Multiple Theta Functions: Contiguous relations

-Substituting $a$ with $aq^{\alpha}$ in (\ref{expfa}) we get an expansion of $f(aq^\alpha)$.
-Note that the powers of $a$ in the expansions of both sides are all multiples of $v$, so we deduce that $v| w$.
-Plugging the expansions of $f(a)$ and $f(aq^{\alpha})$ into the contiguous relation (\ref{confa}) and equating coefficients of $a^{v n}$, we obtain that
+Substituting $a$ with $aq^{\alpha}$ in (\ref{expfa}), we get an expansion of $f(aq^\alpha)$.
+Observing that the powers of $a$ in the expansions of both sides of \eqref{confa} are all multiples of $v$, we find that $v\,|\,w$.
+Plugging the expansions of $f(a)$ and $f(aq^{\alpha})$ into the contiguous relation (\ref{confa}) and equating coefficients of $a^{v n}$, we are led to